Mutěnice (Hodonín District): History

 The village of Mutěnice was probably founded by external colonization of the area by the Knights Templar, who owned the area in the 13th century.
 From 1312, the area of Mutěnice and neighbouring Čejkovice belonged to Knights Hospitaller.
 The order built a commandery in the area, first mentioned in 1349.
 The first written mention of Mutěnice is from 1367.

-Between 1537 and 1594, Mutěnice was owned by the lords of Lipá.
+Between 1537 and 1594, Mutěnice was owned by Lords of Lipá.
 From that time is documented existence of a fortress here.
-The lords of Lipá sold it to the Salm family, who soon sold it and the village further often changed owners.
+Lords of Lipá sold it to the Salm family, who soon sold it and the village further often changed owners.
 Between 1565 and 1605, a community of Anabatists settled here.
 The village was devastated by the Thirty Years' War.
 The population has declined to a quarter.

 Demographics

 Economy

 Mutěnice is known for viticulture.
 The municipality is the largest in the Slovácká wine sub-region.

 Transport

-Mutěnice lies on the railway of local importance from Hodonín to Zaječí.
+Mutěnice is located on the railway line Hodonín–Zaječí.
+Trains run here only on weekends.